mediabots/ubuntu_-_lamp-kubuntu_desktop-wordpress-ssl/README.md

 # ubuntu_-_lamp-kubuntu_desktop-wordpress-ssl
-Shell Script for Auto installation of LAMP(Apache,MySQL,Php),PhpMyAdmin,Kubuntu Desktop,Wine,Wordpress,SSL Certificate
+A Shell Script to Auto install LAMP(Apache,MySQL,Php),PhpMyAdmin,Kubuntu Desktop,Wine,Wordpress,SSL Certificate

 This is a Shell Script(Bash) with & without UI(user interface) to automatically install all above packages for Ubuntu 18.04/Bionic O.S.

 If you are using an older version of Ubuntu like 16.04 or 14.04.
 Then Remote Desktop(XRDP) facility would not work for you.

-Script will also install WINE package to run Windows apps on your Linux system.
+With Kubuntu-desktop, script will also install WINE package to run Windows apps on your Linux system.

 SSL is verified by letsencrypt.org and initially it would provide a 3 month Certificate.
 Certificate would be auto renewed after every 60 days by "CertBOT" app,which also would be installed in your system :)